 Our Sustainable Development Management System (SDMS) guides the effective governance of our sustainable development activities and the implementation of our policies and standards.
 It covers all facilities and activities that we manage and operate (including those in which we hold a controlling interest), new developments, and mergers and acquisitions.
 Activities undertaken by contractors, either on Mondi sites or while under our management, are incorporated into our SDMS.
 This requires them to comply with our policies, standards and requirements, particularly in relation to safety and health at work.

-The Board approved the updated Group Sustainable Development policies in 2019, including minor updates to meet the evolving needs of our stakeholders and ensure that our policies remain relevant and comprehensive.
+Updated Group Sustainable Development Policies (2021), approved by the Board, ensure that our policies remain relevant, comprehensive and aligned with global best practice and stakeholder expectations.
 We continue to review our operating standards and we are now developing draft operating standards and supporting practice notes in response to the findings.
-These will be thoroughly reviewed internally at several levels.
 We seek appropriate expert input into the standards the Group should adopt to be in line with industry good practice and to assess our operations’ readiness to meet the upcoming requirements contained in the standards.

 Mondi's group-wide risk management framework is designed to address significant strategic, sustainable development, financial, operational and compliance risks that could undermine our ability to achieve our business objectives.
 We exercise due diligence prior to the introduction of new operations, practices, processes and products.

 Our sustainable development risk and change management standard guides the way we identify and mitigate sustainable development risks.
 Our risk management approach – particularly relating to environmental issues – incorporates the precautionary principle, which implies our responsibility to protect the natural environment from harm where there is a plausible risk.